 ESTATE ADMINISTRATION LAWYERS

-- Distribute the assets of the Estate
+- Appraising the assets of the deceased;

-The fees for estate administration extend beyond the cost of the lawyers involved.
-In Canada / Ontario, the government imposes a tax which must be paid on the total value of the deceased’s Estate.
-This amount is calculated when a sworn affidavit as to the value of the Estate is made.
-This sworn affidavit typically takes place upon applying for a Certificate of Appointment of the estate trustee.
+The fees arising from estate administration extend beyond the cost of the lawyers involved.
+In Canada / Ontario, the government imposes a tax which must be paid on the total value of the deceased’s estate.
+This amount is calculated using a sworn affidavit as to the value of the estate.
+This affidavit is typically drafted and sworn upon applying for a Certificate of Appointment of the estate trustee.

-- What is NOT included in the Estate Administration Tax Calculation?
+What is NOT included in the estate administration tax calculation?

-- Property and real estate located outside of Ontario
+- Property and real estate located outside of Ontario;

-- Insurance owed to any beneficiaries
+- Insurance owed to any beneficiaries; and

-- Jointly held property passing on survivorship
+- Jointly held property passing on survivorship.